apify-projects/product-mapping-engine/.actor/README.md

 using different settings.
 For this, you need to specify a setting which is generally called a **precision/recall tradeoff**, represented by the "Precision/recall tradeoff" input in the form, or the "precision_recall" attribute in the json form of input.
 Since no machine learning model is flawless (even humans aren't, after all), its results can contain mistakes.
 This setting allows you to specify which type of mistake is more of an issue to you and thus which of them the model should try to minimize.
 You can set it to one of two settings:
 1. **precision** - the model will try to make sure that if it marks two products as the same, they will be the same with the highest possible degree of accuracy.
 While this produces more reliable product pairs, it also means that more true product pairs will be marked as different products, since the model has to be more discerning to achieve higher precision.
-2. **recall** - the model will try to make sure that as many true pairs of products are found, even if it means that more
+2. **recall** - the model will try to make sure that as many pairs of products where both products are the same are found as possible, even if it means that there will also be more pairs where the model made a mistake and the two products aren't actually the same.

 For specific numbers on the performance, check the [expected performance section](#markdown-header-how-accurate-is-the-matcher) of this readme.
 ### Sample input for a dataset of candidate pairs